Detecting and Quantifying Isolated Singularities over Discrete Valuation Rings: Abstract

 \section{Abstract}

-This paper develops a theory of isolated hypersurface singularities in mixed characteristic $(0,p)$, focusing on quotient rings over a Discrete Valuation Ring (DVR).
+We develop a theory of isolated hypersurface singularities in mixed characteristic $(0,p)$, focusing on quotient rings over a Discrete Valuation Ring (DVR).
 We introduce and study analogues of the classical Tjurina and Milnor numbers for this setting, prove a generalized analogue of the Determinacy Theorem and the Mather-Yau Theorem for complete Noetherian local rings, and define numerical invariants that provide distinct criteria for detecting isolated singularities in the unramified and ramified cases.